-The OCPSE was established pursuant to the Public Sector Act 2009 as an attached office to the Department of Treasury and Finance (DTF) up to 23 March 2022.
-It became an attached office of the Attorney-General's Department post 24 March 2022.
+The OCPSE was established pursuant to the Public Sector Act 2009 and became an attached office of the Attorney-General's Department from 24 March 2022.
+OCPSE become an attached office to the Department of the Premier and Cabinet from 1 July 2024.